 Pour your browned butter into a heat-resistant container.
 Place it in the freezer to expedite the cooling process for the next 15-20 minutes as you move ahead with this recipe.
 When you next use it, it’ll likely be cool and, with enough time, have formed a sort of shell on its surface but be liquid-y beneath.

-I’ve also been short on time and made this recipe without cooling the brown butter.
+I've also been short on time and made this recipe without cooling the brown butter.
 That works, too.
-The end result is a slightly flatter – but equally tasty – cookie.
+The end result yields slightly flatter, more crispy cookies.

 Best Tips for Browning Butter